shdlabs/SSTorytime/README.md

 # SSTorytime

-* This is a work in progress, planned work for 2025 *
+* This is a work in progress for 2025, as part of an [NLnet project](https://nlnet.nl/project/SmartSemanticDataLookup/) *

 This project aims to make knowledge capture, querying, and dissemination easy for humans for general use.
 AI can only capture knowledge from humans, so even if we